TurboTax refund advance review

 - At least 18 years old

-- Not filing as an Illinois or North Carolina resident
+- Not filing as a Connecticut, Illinois or North Carolina resident

-TurboTax offers its refund advances through Green Dot Bank, which might have additional eligibility requirements that are not listed.
+TurboTax offers its refund advances through First Century Bank, which might have additional eligibility requirements that are not listed.

 What documents do I need to apply?